mebrooks01/Mars-Bot/README.md

 # Mars Bot Documentation

 Mars Bot is an open source discord bot developed by [Mebrooks01#3354](https://github.com/mebrooks01)<br/>
-You can add it to your server with [this link](https://discord.com/oauth2/authorize?client_id=760605516384305224&scope=bot&permissions=1141242945) if you have any questions you can join [our discord server](https://discord.gg/yKnBYJE).
+You can add it to your server with [this link](https://discord.com/oauth2/authorize?client_id=760605516384305224&scope=bot&permissions=1141242945).
+If you have any questions you can join [our discord server](https://discord.gg/yKnBYJE).

-Mars bot uses NASA's API and other sources to give you plenty of cool info about missions and even look at the weather on mars (when NASA/JPL-Caltech decide to give the data to the api).
+Mars bot uses NASA's API and other sources to give you plenty of cool info about missions and even look at the weather on Mars (when NASA/JPL-Caltech decides to give the data to the api).

 ## Contributions